-- Contact us immediately and turn off the water at the main stoptap - Leave the pipes frozen, but you may try to thaw them using a hot water bottle.
+- Contact us immediately and turn off the water at the main stoptap - It's probably best to leave the pipes frozen, but you may try to thaw them using a hot water bottle.
 Don't use a blow lamp - If the hot water system is frozen, don't light the boiler (or if it's already on, turn it off) and turn off any water heaters - If pipes have frozen because you haven't followed our advice we will charge you to repair them and to repair any consequential damage.